 IMPORTANT ADVICE FROM A LOCAL

-If you haven’t been to Victoria’s capital city before, you need to read this.
+If you haven’t been to Victoria’s capital city before, and planning a visit, you need to read this.
 Here are the most important tourist mistakes to avoid in Melbourne.
 Just follow these 10 recommendations from a local, and you’ll blend in like a local yourself, no worries.

 Planning to visit Melbourne for the first time?
 Fantastic!
 You will have a memorable time in this amazing city.
 As a Melburnian I have put together some important info for you to know before you go.
 A local’s advice is invaluable, so I am giving you a heads up on what tourist mistakes to avoid in Melbourne.
 These will arm you well on your travels here, whilst keeping you out of trouble.